EC528-Fall-2024/ansible-wrangler/README.md

 - Further Cloud and Queue Integration:
   - Using different queue structures to prioritize different tasks and requests when handling a large load of incident requests.

-## Solution Concept and General Architectural
+## Solution Concept and General Architecture
 This project follows a modular architecture that integrates several components to automate incident handling and playbook generation.
 Below is a general architectural overview and workflow of the project:
 Architectural components:
 1. ServiceNow: This is the starting point of the workflow, where incidents are generated and managed.
 We will utilize ServiceNow API and SNOW interface to fetch incidents.